 Simple English definitions for legal terms

-Read a random definition: incidents of ownership
+Read a random definition: A/R

 Article III is a part of the Constitution that says there should be a special group of judges called Article III judges.
 These judges work in courts that are set up by the government and have the power to make decisions about things like the Constitution, laws, and treaties.
 They can also help settle disputes between different states or between people from different states.
 Basically, Article III helps make sure that everyone is treated fairly and that there is a fair way to solve problems.